 Taking Children Seriously is the replacement of problematic situations (where there is disagreement) with problem-free situations (where there is no longer any disagreement).

-Taking Children Seriously is solving problems by finding solutions all parties prefer.
+Taking Children Seriously is solving problems by finding common preferences [real solutions all parties prefer].

-Taking Children Seriously people like criticism (in the sense of philosophical argument as opposed to belittling), because it helps weed out poor candidate solutions.
+Taking Children Seriously involves criticism (in the sense of philosophical argument as opposed to belittling).6

-Taking Children Seriously is a devastating critique of coercive relationships.
-(Coercion is sometimes the only moral course, such as if it is necessary for self-defence or defence of another, but with our loved ones such instances should be extremely rare if they happen at all.)
+Taking Children Seriously says coercion is harmful, not necessarily immoral.
+Sometimes coercion is the only moral course.
+[But with our loved ones such instances of coercive defence or self-defence should be extremely rare if they happen at all.]

 Taking Children Seriously is about no one suffering, no distress, no boredom; it is about everyone in the family pursuing their own dreams, their own interests, their own concerns, having their own adventures, and being the individual they want to be, growing and changing and improving by their own lights, and each supporting the others in their own lives.